Offline Vehicle Routing Problem with Online Bookings: A Novel Problem Formulation with Applications to Paratransit: Solution Approach

-\cut{ Here, we summarize our computational approach by providing an overview of the training process, and we introduce an anytime simulated-annealing $\alpha^\textit{SimAnn}$ algorithm that is tailored to the paratransit VRP formulation. }

-\paragraph{Training Process} Before we begin training, we initialize the value function $Q$, which is represented by a neural network, with random weights.
+} \cut{Here, we summarize our computational approach by providing an overview of the training process, and we introduce an anytime simulated-annealing $\alpha^\textit{SimAnn}$ algorithm that is tailored to the paratransit VRP formulation.} \paragraph{Training Process} Before we begin training, we initialize the value function $Q$, which is represented by a neural network, with random weights.
 We then train the policy $\mu$ (i.e., value function~$Q$) over a number of training episodes, where each episode is a simulation of the online booking process with a random input $(\RequestsVector, \BroadWindowsVector)$ drawn from the probability distribution $\mathcal{D}$, which we estimate based on historical data.
 To simulate the online booking process, we process the trip requests~$\RequestsVector$ one-by-one, first applying the decision policy $\mu$ and then the anytime algorithm $\alpha$ for each request $T_i$.
 To apply the policy~$\mu$, we calculate the feature vector for every action $(w_i, \hat{\vect{R}}{}^{(i)})$, evaluate the value function $Q$ over these feature vectors, and select the action that minimizes the value (i.e., cost).
 Next, we run the anytime algorithm $\alpha$, which provides supporting input for the next policy decision.
 We terminate the algorithm after a random amount of running time, which models the random inter-arrival time of requests (based on historical data).
 Then, we repeat with next request $T_{i+1}$; or with the next episode if~$i = |\RequestsVector|$.

 After each simulated decision, we collect an experience (i.e., a tuple of the feature vector and the shaped cost $c_i$) by calculating the shaped cost $\tilde{c}_i$ using $\RequestsVector$, $\BroadWindowsVector$, $\WindowsSubVector{i}$, and a heuristic for $\VRP^*$.
 We use these experiences to train the value function $Q$ (i.e., the neural network).
 In the beginning, the policy $\mu$ chooses actions at random since function~$Q$ is initialized randomly; but as we train function $Q$ using more and more experiences, the policy improves and converges to an optimum $\mu^*$ (given feature-vector inputs and objective $c_i$).
 To balance exploration and exploitation and to avoid converging to a local optimum, we occasionally take random actions during training, as is standard in~RL.